xavierloeraflores/Delivery-Routing/algorithm-overview.md

 The programming environment features Python version 3.8.9 which is the ninth maintenance release of Python 3.8 released on April 2, 2021.

+The programming environment is being ran within MacOS Monterey Version 12.0.1 on a 16 inch MacBook Pro with an Apple M1 Pro processor and 32GB of unified memory.

 ### 3. Space Time Complexity

 ### 4. Solution scalability & adaptability